stanbaek/ece387_book/docs/Module4_DrivingTheRobot/DrivingTheRobot.md

 dfec@master:∼$ jupyter−lab
 ```

-2. Open the Module04 Jupyter Notebook, "Module04_DrivingTheRobot.ipynb" and follow the instructions
+2. Open [ICE4: Driving the Robot](ICE4_DrivingTheRobot.md) and follow the instructions.
-within the notebook.

 ## Assignments.
-- Complete Jupyter Notebooks if not accomplished during class.
+- Complete ICE4 if not accomplished during class.
 - Push screen captures into your repo/master/module04 on github

 ## Next time.